-We intend to apply to list our common stock on The NASDAQ Global Market under the symbol "VYGR."
+We have applied to list our common stock on The NASDAQ Global Market under the symbol "VYGR."

 Price Stabilization, Short Positions and Penalty Bids

 In connection with this offering of common stock, the underwriters may engage in stabilizing transactions, overallotment transactions, syndicate covering transactions, penalty bids and purchases to cover positions created by short sales.